RedHatInsights/insights-frontend/README.md

 2. Add and commit your changes.
 3. Squash your commits to achieve reasonable level of granularity
 4. Push your branch (git push origin INSIGHTS-XXXX)
-5. Create a [new pull request](http://labs-git.usersys.redhat.com/labs/insights/merge_requests/new).
-Use your feature branch as the source branch and `labs/insights, master` as the target branch.
+5. Create a [new pull request](https://github.com/ansible/insights-frontend/compare?expand=1).
+Use your feature branch as the source branch and `master` as the target branch.
 Assign the merge request to someone for review.

 **Contributing your changes to stable-X.Y (/insights)**

 Make sure you submit a merge request for master first.
 There may be cases where a merge request for master is needed but these are rare.

 1. Fork the stable-X.Y branch into a new feature branch.
 Use a `-stable` suffix to distinguish this branch from the one for master.
-Name the branch INSIGHTS-XXXX-stable if this change is tracked by a JIRA issue.
+Name the branch features/XXXX-stable.
 2. Add and commit your changes.
 You can use `git cherry-pick` to take specific commits from another branch and apply them.
 3. Squash your commits to achieve reasonable level of granularity
-4. Push your branch (git push origin INSIGHTS-XXXX-stable)
+4. Push your branch (git push origin features/XXXX-stable)
-5. Create a [new pull request](http://labs-git.usersys.redhat.com/labs/insights/merge_requests/new).
-Use your feature branch as the source branch and `labs/insights, stable-X.Y` as the target branch.
+5. Create a [new pull request](https://github.com/ansible/insights-frontend/compare?expand=1).
+Use your feature branch as the source branch and `stable-X.Y` as the target branch.
 Assign the merge request to someone for review.

 When submitting a trivial change (e.g. a simple typo fix) that applies cleanly to both master and stable-X.Y branches you can skips the steps described in this section.
 Instead, only send a merge request against the master branch (as described in "Contributing your changes to master (/insightsbeta)" section).
 In addition, use merge request label "stable" on the merge request.
 The label indicates to the reviewer that besides a merge to the master branch, they should also cherry-pick the change to the stable-X.Y branch.
 Use this shortcut only for simple changes after you verified that the change applies cleanly to both branches.
 Otherwise, the reviewer will likely reject your merge request.